EMOTION WISE COUNSELLING

 In my own life- my transition to motherhood was marked by challenge and change.
 Being a mother to three children has been one of the most profound learning experiences that has helped me grow as a counsellor and a person.

-My greatest joys in life include spending quality time with friends, singing, swimming in lakes and oceans, biking, and Friday pizza night with the family.
+My greatest joys in life include spending quality time with friends, singing, swimming in lakes and oceans, biking, playing soccer, and Friday pizza night with the family.